piusyps/portfolio/capstone/README.md

 ## Problem Statement

-How can we utilize facial recognition technology to provide additional security for bank customers?
+How can we utilize profiling using computer vision to provide additional security for bank customers?

 ---